Haiyn/dhbw-event-booking/README.md

 ## Development Setup

 ### A shell script (`run.sh`) is supplied to automatically do steps 1. and 2.
 It is located in the project root.
 Be sure to make it executable with `chmod +x ./run.sh` beforehand.
+You'll need Composer and Docker to run this script, as defined by the above versioning tags.

 If you want to use this script, run it and skip ahead to 3.
 Configuration.

 If you'd like to do it manually, please follow steps 1. trough 3.: